 Kate Aspinall is an independent historian, writer, and artist.
 Based in London, her research looks to the role of drawing in 20th century British visual culture with a particular emphasis on the intersections between institutional and personal discipline.
 Kate regularly delivers gallery and museum talks in addition to consulting for the Roy Lichtenstein Foundation.
 She holds a PhD in History of Art from the University of East Anglia, and additional degrees from the Courtauld Institute of Art and St Andrews University.
 As a trustee, Kate is dedicated to nurturing academic rigour within a variety of art historical careers, campaigning for increased awareness of the new shape and demands of art history workers in the evolving economy and supporting the future of art history.

 Ben is based at the University of Kent.

-Alixe Bovey is a specialist in the art and culture of the later Middle Ages, with particular interests in illuminated manuscripts, pictorial narrative.
-She became a trustee of the Association for Art History in 2015.
-Alixe joined The Courtauld Institute of Art in 2015 as Head of Research.
-In this capacity she is enthusiastic about bringing advanced art historical research to a wide public through initiatives like the Open Courtauld events programme.
-She has held posts at the British Library and the University of Kent, and is a member of Canterbury Cathedral’s Fabric Advisory Committee and the Paul Mellon Centre’s Advisory board.
+Alixe Bovey is a specialist in the art and culture of the later Middle Ages, with particular interests in illuminated manuscripts, pictorial narrative, and the relationship between mythic history and material culture.
+She is Head of Research at The Courtauld Institute of Art, and became a trustee of the Association for Art History in 2017.
+She has held posts at the British Library and the University of Kent, and is a member of Canterbury Cathedral’s Fabric Advisory Committee.